USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch06_req_lib.md

 where:

 `FNAME (CHARACTER) = file name for query`<br>
-`FSTATUS (INTEGER) = see possible values in Table 6.3`<br>
+`FSTATUS (INTEGER) = see possible values in Table 6-3`<br>
 `PGNAME (CHARACTER) = name of calling program`

 `OPEN3` maintains considerable audit trail information in the file header automatically, and automates various logging activities.
 The arguments to `OPEN3` are the name of the file, an integer FSTATUS indicating the type of open operation, and the caller's name for logging and audit-trail purposes. `OPEN3` can be called many times for the same file.
-FSTATUS values are defined for CMAQ in PARMS3.EXT and are also listed in [Table 6-3](#Table6-3 "wikilink").
+FSTATUS values are defined for CMAQ in PARMS3.EXT and are also listed in [Table 6-3](#Table6-3).

 <span id=Table6-3></span>